-After the events of the first game, Kid Dracula returned home to the praise and adulation of the land.
-He was the baddest guy around (second only to his dad, of course), and Kid Dracula could rest easy knowing no other challenger would come to face him again as he was just that big (well, so to speak) and scary.
+After the events of his first adventure, Kid Dracula returned home to the praise and adulation of the land.
+He was the baddest guy around (second only to his dad, Dracula, of course), and Kid Dracula could rest easy knowing no other challenger would ever come to face him again as he was just that big (well, so to speak) and scary.

 Or so he thought.
-Galamoth, evil Egyptian "god", Lizard King, and villain of the first game, obviously felt that his defeat the first time around was a fluke and that he needed a second shot at Dracula's throne and would stop at nothing to claim the prize he felt was rightfully his.
+Galamoth -- evil Egyptian "god", Lizard King, and villain of the first game -- obviously felt that his defeat the first time around was a fluke.
+He desired a second shot at Dracula's throne and would stop at nothing to claim the prize he felt was rightfully his.
 Sensing that maybe the vampire prince had gotten too cocky, Galamoth again challenged Kid Dracula to a battle for supremacy over the land.
 Knowing he had to take any challenge put before him, the prince accepted and once again prepared to venture out into the world to defeat his rival.

-However, in the intervening time Kid Dracula had forgotten all his powers and lost all his special abilities.
-Thankfully with the help of his father's cape and the guidance of Dracula's right hand-man, Death, Kid Dracula was able to gain the powers and relics he needed to once again venture through the forests and mountain surrounding the lands of Dracula's castle all so he could reach Galamonth's fortress.
+However, in the intervening time since his first adventure, Kid Dracula had forgotten all his powers and lost all his special abilities.
+Thankfully with the help of his father's cape and the guidance of Dracula's right hand-man, Death, Kid Dracula was able to gain the powers and relics he needed to once again venture through the forests and mountain surrounding the lands of Dracula's castle all so he could reach Galamonth's evil sky fortress.

-As before the two locked in deadly combat for control of the lands.
+As before the two faced off, locked in deadly combat for control of the lands.
 Galamoth had a few new tricks up his sleeves, but it was the vampire prince who, once again, came out the victor over the Lizard King.
 This ensured Kid Dracula's (and, of course, Dracula's) dominance over the land for centuries to come (while Galamoth was sent off to maybe find some new way to conquer the world, perhaps through time travel).
 Kid Dracula once again returned home to the praise and adulation of the land.
-He was the biggest, baddest in the land, and now everyone truly knew it.
+He was the biggest, baddest, nastiest guy in the land, and now everyone truly knew it.
+For real this time.